Why does God command us not to make idols or any representations of Him in the Second Commandment? How does this command about idolatry apply today?

 God commands us not to make idols or any representation of Him.
 Nothing we can make can compare with Almighty God—human handiwork would only give us a false image of the true God.
 We are not to use statues, pictures, jewelry or anything else to represent God or as a physical aid in worshipping Him.

-This commandment, of course, also prohibited idolatry of pagan gods that are not gods at all.
+The Second Commandment, of course, also prohibited idolatry of pagan gods that are not gods at all.
 David contrasted the true Creator God with the powerless false gods: “For the LORD is great and greatly to be praised; He is also to be feared above all gods.
 For all the gods of the peoples are idols, but the LORD made the heavens” (1 Chronicles 16:25-26).

 The apostle Paul agreed that the idols are nothing, but pointed out that “the things which the Gentiles sacrifice they sacrifice to demons and not to God, and I do not want you to have fellowship with demons” (1 Corinthians 10:20).